Resurrection: Judaism

+In the Hebrew Bible, resurrection (Hebrew: תחיית המתים, techiyat hametim) appears only in a limited number of narrative and prophetic contexts and is not presented as a systematic doctrine.
+Three explicit cases describe individuals being restored to life through prophetic intervention: Elijah raises a widow’s son (1 Kings 17:17-24), Elisha revives the son of the Shunammite woman (2 Kings 4:32–37), and a dead man comes back to life upon touching Elisha’s bones (2 Kings 13:21).
+These episodes are portrayed as extraordinary miracles rather than as evidence of a general belief in post-mortem resurrection.

+Biblical conceptions of death and the afterlife are more commonly associated with Sheol, a term referring to the realm of the dead.
 According to Herbert C. Brichto, writing in Reform Judaism's Hebrew Union College Annual, the family tomb is the central concept in understanding biblical views of the afterlife.
 Brichto states that it is "not mere sentimental respect for the physical remains that is...the motivation for the practice, but rather an assumed connection between proper sepulture and the condition of happiness of the deceased in the afterlife".

 According to Brichto, the early Israelites apparently believed that the graves of family, or tribe, united into one, and that this unified collectivity is to what the Biblical Hebrew term Sheol refers, the common grave of humans.
 Although not well defined in the Tanakh, Sheol in this view was a subterranean underworld where the souls of the dead went after the body died.
 The Babylonians had a similar underworld called Aralu, and the ancient Greeks had one known as Hades.
 According to Brichto, other biblical names for Sheol were Abaddon "ruin", found in Psalm 88:11, Job 28:22 and Proverbs 15:11; Bor "pit", found in Isaiah 14:15, 24:22, Ezekiel 26:20; and Shakhat "corruption", found in Isaiah 38:17, Ezekiel 28:8.